 - Request accessible PDFs from Colorado State University’s Course Reserves service.
 The Course Reserves office will attempt to locate digital originals.
 They also ensure all PDFs have recognized text.

-Start With a Good Quality Copy
+Make Your Own Good Quality Copy

 When creating a scanned PDF file, the first step is to make sure that the scan is as clear and readable as possible.
 Without a good quality original, the result will still be inaccessible even if most of the text is recognizable.